-When selecting Conversions or App Installs as the Facebook Objective for your campaign, you need to also select the pixel or app conversion event you want to optimize for.
+When selecting Conversions or App Installs as your campaign's Facebook objective, you need to also select the pixel or app conversion event you want to optimize for.

-These Conversion Events or Mobile Type Events indicates to Facebook the result that you are trying to achieve with the campaign.
+These conversion events or mobile type events indicate to Facebook the result that you are trying to achieve with the campaign.

-Note 1: for selecting either Standard events and Custom Conversions events, you need to have these events implemented as part of your Facebook Pixel set-up or Mobile App SDK set-up.
+ℹ️ Note: in order to use either standard events and custom conversion events, you need to have these events implemented as part of your Facebook pixel or mobile app SDK setup.

 Minimum number of conversions

-The optimal target action (Standard or custom event) for bidding is one that is as low in your conversion funnel as possible and has at least 15-25 conversions per adset per week so that Facebook optimization algorithms have enough data to steer your ads' delivery.
+The optimal target action (Standard or custom event) for bidding is one that is as low in your conversion funnel as possible and has at least 15-25 conversions per ad set per week so that Facebook optimization algorithms have enough data to steer your ads' delivery.
+This is just a rule of thumb – more is better.

 Selecting an event from the bottom of the funnel is preferred, because it tells Facebook in more detail what actions you want the users to take.
 It is better to optimize towards users who are likely to purchase from your website instead of users who are just likely to click on any links in your ad or browsing the website without ever purchasing anything.